agrimaseth/agrimaseth.github.io/_teaching/2020-winter-teaching-2.md

 location: "Ann Arbor, USA"
 ---

 Performed the duties as a graduate student instructor for the course.
 Helped students navigate professional communication (presentations and written reports) with industry clients for their capstone project.
-Link: https://www.si.umich.edu/programs/courses/485
+[Link](https://www.si.umich.edu/programs/courses/485)

 <!-- Heading 1
 ======